 Barred cages are easier for hamsters to escape than glass tanks and aquariums.
 Hamsters can’t climb glass walls, so if you have an escape artist, consider upgrading your wire cage to a tank.

-That way, your hamster won’t be able to get out.
-Ensure you provide a mesh lid with ventilation, so your hamster doesn’t overheat, as glass retains more warmth than wire enclosures.
+That way, the hamster won’t be able to get out.
+Ensure you provide a mesh lid with ventilation so the hamster doesn’t overheat, as glass retains more warmth than wire enclosures.

 40-gallon breeder tanks from Petco work well and are relatively inexpensive.
 Fish tanks are another option, but you must ensure they’re not too narrow.